Generic name: RUFINAMIDE 200mg

-BANZEL should be given with food.
-Tablets can be administered whole, as half tablets or crushed, for dosing flexibility.
+Administer BANZEL with food.
+BANZEL film-coated tablets can be administered whole, as half tablets or crushed.

-BANZEL Oral Suspension should be shaken well before every administration.
+BANZEL oral suspension should be shaken well before every administration.
 The provided adapter and calibrated oral dosing syringe should be used to administer the oral suspension.
 The adapter which is supplied in the product carton should be inserted firmly into the neck of the bottle before use and remain in place for the duration of the usage of the bottle.
 The dosing syringe should be inserted into the adapter and the dose withdrawn from the inverted bottle.
 The cap should be replaced after each use.
-The cap fits properly when the adapter is in place.
-See BANZEL Oral Suspension Dosing Instructions for complete instructions on how to properly dose and administer the BANZEL Oral Suspension.
+The cap fits properly when the adapter is in place [see Patient Counseling Information (17)].

 Hemodialysis may reduce exposure to a limited (about 30%) extent.
 Accordingly, adjusting the BANZEL dose during the dialysis process should be considered [see Clinical Pharmacology (12.3)].

 Use of BANZEL in patients with hepatic impairment has not been studied.
 Therefore, use in patients with severe hepatic impairment is not recommended.
 Caution should be exercised in treating patients with mild to moderate hepatic impairment [see Use in Specific Populations, (8.7)].